ConstantRobotics-Ltd/Lens/README.md

 endif()
 ```

-File **3rdparty/CMakeLists.txt** adds folder **Lens** to your project and excludes test application (Lens class test applications) from compiling.
+File **3rdparty/CMakeLists.txt** adds folder **Lens** to your project and excludes test application and example (Lens class test applications and example of custom Lens class implementation) from compiling.
 Your repository new structure will be:

 ```bash
 CMakeLists.txt